benaliYacine/mmatron/perceptron_mma_minigame.md

 ---

-**That's it!** You now have a tight, opponent‑aware mini‑game that keeps weights intuitive (athlete strengths) while letting each fight shift what matters via Opponent Focus—without exposing math or prediction meters to the kid.
+**That's it!** You now have a tight, opponent‑aware mini‑game that keeps weights intuitive (athlete strengths) while letting each opponent's stats determine what training matters most for each fight—strong opponents force you to counter their strengths, weak opponents let you exploit their weaknesses—all without exposing math or prediction meters to the kid.